 According to common belief, old vines produce lower yields and smaller grapes than young vines.
 And as the smaller grapes develop more concentrated aromas, the resulting wine is said to be better.
 Wine lovers claim that one of the main reasons is deeper roots that can access more nutrients.

 Proper care of vines includes several aspects.
 Watering is one of them.
 The right amount of water is crucial to encourage the growth of vines and grapes.
 During the budding and flowering of the vines, they typically need more water.
 But as soon as grapes start ripening, vintners limit the watering.
-By doing so, they force the vines to assign its limited resources to grow grapes instead of more leaves.
+By doing so, they force the vines to assign their limited resources to grow grapes instead of more leaves.

 Pruning Branches and Leaves

 Typically, winemakers prune their vine stocks after the harvest.
 Timing is important, though.
 When they do it too early, vines might suffer from frost.
 But pruning too late can harm the blooming process in the next spring.
-So the best time is usually in late winter when temperatures start rising, but the plants don’t bloom yet.
+So the best time is usually in late winter when temperatures start rising, but the plants do not bloom yet.

 Additionally, vintners prune their vines in late summer.
 In this case, they focus on removing leaves.
 During the summer months, the leaves protect the grapes from being sunburned.
 But when the hottest time is over, grapes can benefit from a little more sunlight during the last weeks before the harvest.
 Thus, pruning gives them some extra exposure.